Building Your First Bug Out Bag: A Detailed List

 Recharging your devices through solar energy is the only low-profile, completely silent way that you really have at your disposal.
 It’s not a wise idea to bring a generator with you when you bug out.

-Solar panels can help charge your items while you walk (if you affix them to your backpack), and prove to be far more useful in SHTF situations where you won’t be hunkering down.
+Solar panels on a solar charger can help charge your items while you walk (if you affix them to your backpack), and prove to be far more useful in SHTF situations where you won’t be hunkering down.

 Remember self-defense doesn’t have to be extensive or over-the-top; large carbine rifles will make you look like a threat and may send other non-hostile people into a defensive state.